MISSION: Building and empowering students as stewards of our water resources through scientific investigations and community engagement.

 - $500+ in testing supplies

-- an opportunity to connect with other local teachers implementing project-based learning
+- Opportunities to connect with other local teachers implementing project-based learning

 In addition, participating schools in Genesee County satisfy a portion of their requirements under their Phase II stormwater regulation requirements.